kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

     doesn't conflict with other rules
     - E.g., `convert_to_CSV`, but `csv_file_name` as a variable name that is not
       global
-  - Profit-and-loss: PnL instead of pnl, PNL, PnL
+  - Profit-and-loss: PnL instead of pnl or PNL

 ### Search good names, avoid bad names